robsteriam/dotfiles-public/README.md

 > [!WARNING]
 > This script removes all Homebrew packages—including any you installed outside this dotfiles setup.
 > Back up your existing Brewfile first with `brew bundle dump`.

 ---

-### **Post-Install Checks**

-After running `setup.sh`, you can verify everything is working correctly:

-- Run `brew doctor` to confirm Homebrew is healthy.
-- Open a new terminal and ensure your prompt and aliases load properly.
-- Check that **Aerospace** starts automatically and manages workspaces as expected.
-- Verify **Sketchybar** is running by checking `brew services list`.
-- Try `tmux` or `nvim` to confirm their configurations loaded successfully.

-> [!TIP]
-> Once everything’s running, explore `~/.config` and tweak each tool’s configuration to your liking.
-The real magic of dotfiles is customization.

----